Grovety/grc_devboard/docs/GRC_DevBoard_User_Guide.md

-# GRC Dev Board User Guide
+# GRC DevBoard User Guide

 ## In the Box